moiSentineL/ThoughtLogger/README.md

-# ThoughtLogger [ABANDONED]
+# ThoughtLogger
-## This repository is now abandoned.
-I don't have enough time to maintain this
+## This repository is now partly-unmaintained.

 ### Your Own Logger.